-The Galaxy S21 Ultra camera's 100x zoom is pointless, but the 10x? *chef's kiss*
+The Galaxy S21 Ultra camera's 100x zoom is pointless, but the 10x? *Chef's kiss*

-Samsung's Galaxy S21 Ultra represents the pinnacle of what the company can offer in a phone, with its powerful processor, massive vibrant screen and 5G connectivity.
+Samsung's Galaxy S21 Ultra, which is officially on sale today, along with the rest of the Galaxy S21 lineup, represents the pinnacle of what the company can offer in a phone, with its powerful processor, massive vibrant screen and 5G connectivity.
 But it's the camera setup I'm particularly interested in, and it's here that the S21 Ultra pushes the boat out.
 There are four lenses on the back: a standard zoom, an ultrawide lens, a 3x optical zoom and a 10x optical zoom.
 Together with the huge 108-megapixel resolution of the main camera, the phone can achieve a huge 30x zoom.
+(Here are all the new Galaxy S21 Ultra camera features and how to use them.)

 TL;DR: It's that zoom that is the hero here.
 While results at 30x are still pretty poor, the phone's ability to take shots at 10x optical zoom means it can take images that are simply not possible on rival flagships such as the iPhone 12 Pro or OnePlus 8T.

-While I would have liked to have more headline features for the Galaxy S21 Ultra, what's here is still impressive.
+While I would have liked more headline features for the Galaxy S21 Ultra, what's here is still impressive.
 And I set out across Edinburgh to see what the phone can do.

 I began in the beautiful Dean Village, with this classic view looking down the river.
 Taken with the standard camera, the phone has captured a rich and vibrant scene, with plenty of detail in the admittedly very shadowy foreground.